 From the 1970s protest movements began displaying flags as symbols of protest.
 This was particularly significant at Waitangi Day protests.
 Some of the flags that were used were the Kotahitanga flag (a red, white and black vertical striped flag with a crossed over mere and roll of parchment in the centre), the United Tribes’ flag and, from 1989, the tino rangatiratanga flag.
 Another common flag is the Mana Motuhake o Tūhoe flag.

 The tino rangatiratanga (self-determination) flag had its origins in a contest organised by protest group Te Kawariki in 1989.
-The winning entry came from Hiraina Marsden, Jan Dobson and Linda Munn.
+Hiraina Marsden, Jan Dobson and Linda Munn created the design.
 The final version was unveiled at Waitangi, in the Bay of Islands, on Waitangi Day 1990.

 On the flag black represents Te Korekore, the realm of potential and the male element.
 White represents Te Ao Mārama, the realm of being.
 Red represents Te Whei Ao, the realm of coming into being and the female element, Papatūānuku.
 The koru (the unfurling fern shape) represents the unfolding of new life and hope for the future.